On this page

 Display options

-- Cumulative count — running total of counts
+• Cumulative valid count — running total of counts over valid (non-missing) observations

-- Cumulative percentage — running total of percentages
+• Cumulative valid percentage — running total of valid percentages (reaches 100% at the last row)

 Sorting